TECHNICAL DESCRIPTION

 IV.10 Cold coverings

-The walls of the wet rooms are tiled (cold tiling) up to a height of 2.2 m.
-Due to the size of the tiles and the accuracy of the workmanship, there may be a difference of up to 3% in the calculation of the floor area - this is acceptable and does not constitute a basis for complaint.
+The walls in the wet rooms are tiled up to the ceiling (cold tiling).
+Due to the size of the tiles and the accuracy of the workmanship, there may be a difference of up to 3% in the calculation of the floor area - this is acceptable and not a basis for complaint.

 The cold tiles are all installed in Class I quality.
-The walls in the kitchens will not be covered with cold tiles.
+The walls and floors of the kitchens will not be fitted with cold tiles.

 Bathrooms and toilets will be fitted with non-slip and abrasion-resistant tiles, with colour-matched grouting, in a regular "mesh" arrangement.
 There will be no decoration (stripes, patterns) and the corners will be sealed with an aluminium anodised edge protector.